 Your preparation in advance should give you additional confidence to answer questions in a considered and articulate manner.
 Remember an interview is a two way meeting where the potential employer gets to find out more about you and your abilities.
 It is also an opportunity for you to discover more about whether this is the right place for you to feel successful and happy in your role - with this in mind, try to relax and enjoy meeting someone new.

 Social Media Guidelines – How to Not Trip Yourself up Online

-Social media is now a key part of finding a job, and likely everyone has used social media in some way to help find a new role.
-What is less well known is how much influence your own social media presence can have upon your prospective new employer.
+Social media is now a key part of finding a job, and its likely everyone has used social media in some way to help find a new role.
+What is less well known is how much influence your own social media presence can have on your prospective new employer.